rabinadk1/rabinadk1.github.io/content/posts/training-word-embeddings.md

 To get the best of both word-level and character-level tokenizers, sub-word tokenizers are used.
 They use less memory than word-level tokenizers and help capture a more meaningful representation of texts than character-level tokenizers.

-Old language models based on word-level tokenization learned the relationship between words from the same stem-like “big”, “bigger” and “biggest” from their word embedding built from the provided corpus but they couldn’t generalize the learned dimension to similar word vectors like “old”, “older” and “oldest”.
+Old language models based on word-level tokenization learned the relationship between words from the same stem-like “big”, “bigger”, and “biggest” from their word embedding built from the provided corpus but they couldn’t generalize the learned dimension to similar word vectors like “old”, “older”, and “oldest”.
 If we learned somehow to differentiate the stem word from the words then the effect of the same suffix or prefix is also similar in the case of other words.
 Sub-word tokenization addresses this problem to a certain extent.
 This keeps the same representation for the common words but breaks the rate words into sub-word tokens.

-Different types of sub-word tokenizers currently being used in the field of Natural Language Processing (NLP) are described in brief below.
+Different types of sub-word tokenizers currently being used in the field of <abbr title="Natural Language Processing">NLP</abbr> are described in brief below.

 ### Byte Pair Encoding (BPE)